jithinsisaac/uC-Expt2/README.md

 - Division operation
   - Using Internal RAM
   - Using External RAM (MOVX commands)

+`Please add .asm files of all the codes executed, inside the experiment repository`

 ### Procedure
 - **ADD THE PROCEDURE THAT YOU FOLLOWED FOR COMPLETING THE EXPERIMENT HERE**